Getting Out of Your Writing Slump: Part #1 – Get Re-Energised to Write

 Whether or not you have children, being organised can help you find the time and energy for your writing.

-These are some basics that work well for our family:
+These are a few things that work well for our family:

-Have one central location for incoming papers and other admin: parenting blogs tend to call this a “command centre”.
-We’ve just purchased a new charger with three USB ports (thank you, IKEA!) so we can plug in phones and tablets in one place!
+Have one central location for incoming papers and other admin: we use a letter rack in the kitchen.
+Next to this, we have a charger with three USB ports (thank you, IKEA!) so we can plug in phones and tablets in one place.

 Keep to a simple morning and evening routine for regular chores (dishes, laundry, etc).
 This avoids things piling up and getting in the way of writing time.